-Overall general and administrative expenses were lower in the first quarter of 2019 than in 2018 but were only slightly affected by different expense segments except for rent.
+Overall general and administrative expenses were lower in all three quarters in 2019 than the comparative quarters in 2018 but were only slightly affected by different expense segments except for legal and rent.
 Upon the adoption of new accounting standards for leases effective January 1, 2019, rent would reduce as basic rent payments would be applied against lease liability for right to use asset which is amortized over the life of the lease and interest would be recognized from the fair value of the lease.
-The Company adopted the modified retrospective method with no restatement of prior quarters in 2018.
-Audit, tax and legal expenses were similar for both fiscal periods as audit fees did not change, and no changes in corporate tax issues, and legal fees for debt settlement in 2018 were applied subsequently against the recovery of the debt principal.
+The Company adopted the modified retrospective method with no restatement of prior quarters in 2018, resulting in higher rent expenses in 2018.
+Audit and tax expenses were similar for both fiscal periods as audit fees did not change, and no changes in corporate tax issues, and legal fees for debt settlement in 2018 were applied subsequently against the recovery of the debt principal.
+Legal fees were lower in the second quarter of 2019 and generally involve reviewing certain of the Company's continuous disclosure documents in the first quarter of 2019 with no such costs being incurred in the third quarter of 2019.
 Office and sundry are similar across comparative quarters given the fixed nature of such expense.
-Except for translational effects, general and administrative expenses do not tend to fluctuate given their fixed nature but would increase in the second quarter as the Company normally holds its annual general shareholders meeting in June of each fiscal year.
+Except for translational effects, general and administrative and regulatory expenses do not tend to fluctuate given their fixed nature but would increase in the second quarter as the Company normally holds its annual general shareholders meeting in June of each fiscal year.

-In the January 2019, the Company engaged a part time shareholder communications consultant to focus on creating market awareness of the Company, its portfolio of exploration projects with active exploration programs, and the revised preliminary economic assessment for its New Polaris project.
+In the January 2019, the Company engaged a part time shareholder communications consultant to focus on creating market awareness of the Company, its portfolio of exploration projects with active exploration programs, and the revised preliminary economic assessment for its New Polaris project, and such consultant services continued into the second and third quarters.
 Given the stagnancy in the markets in 2018, shareholder relations efforts were kept to a reduced level.

-Share-based payments were slightly lower in the current quarter relative to the prior comparative quarter in 2018 with ongoing vesting provisions of outstanding stock options.
+Share-based payments were slightly higher in the current quarter relative to the prior comparative quarters with ongoing vesting provisions of outstanding stock options.
 In late June 2018, the departure of a senior officer resulted in the forfeiture of unvested stock options which would reduce share-based payments with vested stock options being cancelled in July 2018.
 Also at the end of June 2018, the Company granted 3,250,000 stock options to directors, officers and employees.
 In November 2018, the Company granted 1,000,000 stock options to an officer of which 500,000 stock options have an exercise price of CAD\$0.05 and 500,000 stock options with an exercise price of CAD\$0.06.
-In February 2019, 700,000 stock options were granted to consultants and in March 2019 300,000 stock options to a director.
+In February 2019, 700,000 stock options were granted to consultants and in March 2019 300,000 stock options to a director and in June 2019 2,750,000 stock options to directors, officers and employees.
 The stock option grants in 2018 and 2019 are subject to vesting provisions in which 20% of the options vest immediately on the grant date and 20% vest every six months thereafter.
+There were forfeitures recognized at the end of September 2019 for unvested stock options due to a staff departure.

-Management's Discussion and Analysis For the Three Months ended March 31, 2019 (expressed in United States dollars)
+Management's Discussion and Analysis For the Three and Nine Months ended September 30, 2019 (expressed in United States dollars)